robert-oros/music-player/README.md

 ### Notes

-> **Highlight Incomplete Features:** Clearly indicate that the "edit" feature, as well as the functionality for selecting and displaying the current song, are not yet complete and are under development.
+> **Highlight Incomplete Features:** Clearly indicate that the functionality for displaying the current song, is not yet complete and is under development.

 <!--